LXMedia1/PS/LxCommon_GUI_Documentation.md

 - **Modular Design**: Clean separation of concerns with reusable components
 - **Persistent Settings**: Automatic saving/loading of component states

+### Input Blocking Behavior

+The GUI system provides **partial input blocking**:

+**What IS blocked:**
+- **Movement**: Character movement is disabled when GUI elements are focused
+- **Mouse clicks**: Mouse interactions are blocked within GUI areas through invisible blocking windows
+- **Mouse hover**: GUI areas prevent mouse events from reaching the game world

+**What is NOT blocked:**
+- Keyboard hotkeys and shortcuts
+- Spell casting and ability usage
+- Other game actions that don't involve movement or mouse clicks

+**Note:** The system uses `LxCommon.isInputBlocked()` to provide status information, but developers should implement their own input blocking logic for non-mouse/non-movement inputs when needed.

 ## Getting Started

 ### Basic Usage